ABCxFF/diepindepth/memory/README.md

 1. **The Heap** (`#heap`)\
   Stores all dynamically allocated data.
 Anytime the program calls `malloc()` (or another native dynamic allocation function), the allocation is stored somewhere in this range.
 2. **The Stack** (`#stack`)\
   Function's variables are stored in scopes pushed onto the stack.
-Globals are also at the bottom of the stack.
 3. **The Data Section** (`#data`)\
-  Stores static data that the wasm uses to execute.
-For example, static strings are stored here.
+  Stores static data (initialized or uninitialized) that the wasm uses to execute.
+For example, strings or global variabes are stored here.
 4. **The Void** (`#void`)\
   An empty area in the memory.